dejw/vip/README.markdown

 located in `.vip` directory, somewhere in the directory structure of your project.

-In addition to the `.vip` directory, `.vipdeps` file is created, which lists all installed packages.
+In addition to the `.vip` directory, `requirements.txt` file is created, which lists all installed packages.
 Presence of this file allows to recreate virtualenv later.
-It is designed to be includes in source control.
+It is highly recommended to be included in source control.

-The `.vipdeps` file is updated anytime you install a package in environment.
+The `requirements.txt` file is updated anytime you install a package in environment.
-In order to keep things simple, it has a format of requirements file used by `pip`.

-No need to source `bin/activate` file any more!
+No need to source `bin/activate` any more!

 ## Usage